Skip to main content

 Related: Zoned HVAC Systems

 Last month, I installed an eight-zone system in a 4,200-square-foot home in Prosper, and three months later the homeowner called to thank me.
-Not because the system was working - though it was - but because their electric bill dropped $380 monthly while making every room perfectly comfortable for the first time.
+Not because the system was working - though it was - but because their electric bill dropped $380 a month while every room finally felt right.

 Why North Texas Homes Demand Zone Control

-BREAKTHROUGH INSIGHT: The average North Texas home has 7-12°F temperature variations between rooms.
-Professional zone control eliminates these hot and cold spots while reducing energy consumption by 25-40%.
+The average North Texas home has 7-12 degree temperature variations between rooms.
+Zone control eliminates those hot and cold spots while cutting energy use by 25-40%.
+I’ve seen it over and over.

 Understanding Zoned HVAC System Fundamentals